melissaspiegel/documentation/docs/search-index.md

 [MWM](README.md) > Search Index

-# Marketing Web Modules Search Index
+# Sample Web Modules Search Index

-The Marketing Web Modules can index any MWM Post Type.
+The Sample Web Modules can index any MWM Post Type.
 This creates a json file that is uploaded to our S3 Bucket to then be used for our search partial/module.

 The search index is generated on a daily schedule via a cron job that runs on